mleedavis/uav-image-processing-classification/README.md

 Neighborhood variance, entroy and skewness are computed here.
 Neighborhood (window) size should be set based on the number of pixels that covers objects of interest.

-This example raster is a zoomed in view of a smaller area from our image above:
+This example raster is a zoomed in view of a smaller area from the image above:

 ![](images/OS_GreenBand2_clipGit.png)